SuperOffice/SDK-Doc/Customer.Service.Support/ui/button-scripts.md

 ![Screen capture of create extra menu](../images/req-as-q-setup.png)

 After saving, the new button is available on the **View request** screen.
-Clicking the button will runt the script and assign the next request according to our call-center model.
+Clicking the button will run the script and assign the next request according to our call-center model.

 ![Screen capture of view request screen with button script](../images/req-as-q-result.png)